msberends/AMR/index.md

 > *18 October 2019*
 > **METHODS PAPER PREPRINTED**
-> A methods paper about this package has been preprinted at bioRxiv.
-It was updated on 8 November 2019.
-Please click [here for the publishers page](https://doi.org/10.1101/810622).
+> A methods paper about this package has been preprinted at bioRxiv (DOI: 10.1101/810622).
+It was **updated on 18 December 2019** and in parallel sent to a journal.
+Please click [here for the paper on bioRxiv's publishers page](https://doi.org/10.1101/810622).

 ### What is `AMR` (for R)?

 *(<help title="Too Long, Didn't Read">TLDR</help> - to find out how to conduct AMR analysis, please [continue reading here to get started](./articles/AMR.html).*

-`AMR` is a free and open-source [R package](https://www.r-project.org) to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial data and properties, by using evidence-based methods. **Our aim is to supply a standard** for clean and reproducible antimicrobial resistance data analysis, that can therefore empower epidemiological analyses to continuously enable surveillance and treatment evaluation in any setting.
+`AMR` is a free and open-source [R package](https://www.r-project.org) to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial data and properties, by using evidence-based methods. **Our aim is to provide a standard** for clean and reproducible antimicrobial resistance data analysis, that can therefore empower epidemiological analyses to continuously enable surveillance and treatment evaluation in any setting.

 After installing this package, R knows [**~70,000 distinct microbial species**](./reference/microorganisms.html) and all [**~550 antibiotic, antimycotic and antiviral drugs**](./reference/antibiotics.html) by name and code, and knows all about valid RSI and MIC values.
 It supports any data format, including WHONET/EARS-Net data.